David Frigerio

 David Frigerio is an American screenwriter and producer.
-He was the writer/producer of the 2023 film Land of Bad directed by William Eubank, starring Academy Award winner Russell Crowe.
+He is known for his film Land of Bad, directed by William Eubank and starring Liam Hemsworth, Russell Crowe, and Luke Hemsworth, which was released theatrically in the United States on February 16, 2024.

 Background

 Frigerio began his writing career as a playwright in his hometown New York City, writing and producing his first play, an off-Broadway production, at age 21.
 He is a lover of science fiction and used to attend MUFON conferences, which inspired his work on The Signal.
 He is strongly influenced by the work of Michio Kaku, Ray Kurzweil, and Neil deGrasse Tyson.